Barack Obama: Russia

-On October 9, 2009, the Norwegian Nobel Committee announced that Obama had won the 2009 Nobel Peace Prize "for his extraordinary efforts to strengthen international diplomacy and cooperation between peoples," which drew a mixture of praise and criticism from world leaders and media figures.
-He became the fourth U.S. president to be awarded the Nobel Peace Prize, and the third to become a Nobel laureate while in office.

 Post-presidency (2017–present)

 Obama's presidency ended on January 20, 2017, upon the inauguration of his successor, Donald Trump.
 The family moved to a house they rented in Kalorama, Washington, D.C.
 On March 2, the John F. Kennedy Presidential Library and Museum awarded the Profile in Courage Award to Obama "for his enduring commitment to democratic ideals and elevating the standard of political courage."
 His first public appearance since leaving the office was a seminar at the University of Chicago on April 24, where he appealed for a new generation to participate in politics.
 On September 7, Obama partnered with former presidents Jimmy Carter, George H. W. Bush, Bill Clinton, and George W. Bush to work with One America Appeal to help the victims of Hurricane Harvey and Hurricane Irma in the Gulf Coast and Texas communities.
-From October 31 to November 1, Obama hosted the inaugural summit of the Obama Foundation, which he intended for it to be the central focus of his post-presidency and part of his ambitions for his subsequent activities following his presidency to be more consequential than his time in office.
+From October 31 to November 1, Obama hosted the inaugural summit of the Obama Foundation, which he intended to be the central focus of his post-presidency and part of his ambitions for his subsequent activities following his presidency to be more consequential than his time in office.

 Barack and Michelle Obama signed a deal on May 22, 2018, to produce docu-series, documentaries and features for Netflix under the Obamas' newly formed production company, Higher Ground Productions.
 Higher Ground's first film, American Factory, won the Academy Award for Best Documentary Feature in 2020.
 On October 24, a pipe bomb addressed to Obama was intercepted by the Secret Service.
 It was one of several pipe-bombs that had been mailed out to Democratic lawmakers and officials.
 In 2019, Barack and Michelle Obama bought a home on Martha's Vineyard from Wyc Grousbeck.
 On October 29, Obama criticized "wokeness" and call-out culture at the Obama Foundation's annual summit.

 Obama was reluctant to make an endorsement in the 2020 Democratic presidential primaries because he wanted to position himself to unify the party, regardless of the nominee.
-On April 14, 2020, Obama endorsed Biden, the presumptive nominee, for president in the presidential election, stating that he has "all the qualities we need in a president right now."
+On April 14, 2020, Obama endorsed his former vice president, Joe Biden, the presumptive nominee, for president in the presidential election, stating that he has "all the qualities we need in a president right now."
 In May, Obama criticized President Trump for his handling of the COVID-19 pandemic, calling his response to the crisis "an absolute chaotic disaster", and stating that the consequences of the Trump presidency have been "our worst impulses unleashed, our proud reputation around the world badly diminished, and our democratic institutions threatened like never before."
 On November 17, Obama's presidential memoir, A Promised Land, was released.

+Obama and his wife attended the inauguration of Joe Biden in January 2021.